 No.22 Renwick is a modest luxury condominium on an obscure one-block street in West SoHo that few people have even heard of.
 With no grand architectural gestures, no shared amenities or public spaces and only one or two residences per floor, the living experience is very private.
-Every gesture and nuance of the content and visual language echoed the potential buyer’s desire for privacy, discretion and taste, led by a text and typography-driven narrative—an unusual strategy that ran counter to the typical image-driven approach of lush renderings and photography.
+The brand program for the property echoed this desire for privacy and discretion, with a design led by a story and typography-driven narrative—an unusual strategy that ran counter to the typical image-driven approach of lush renderings and luxury-cued photography.

-And finally, as a gift to the new residents, and as a nod to the private clubs and speakeasies that inspired the narrative, we produced our own No.22 Bourbon, custom-distilled for us in upstate New York.
+Finally, as a gift to new residents of No.22 Renwick, and as a nod to the private clubs and speakeasies that inspired the narrative, No.22 Bourbon was custom-distilled in upstate New York and shadow-transported to the city.